lucrussell/react-python-ethereum/README.md

 TODO: This is a work in progress

-This project shows you how to build a simple web application which communicates with the Ethereum blockchain.
+This project is a simple web application which communicates with the Ethereum blockchain.
 The structure of the project is based on this [full stack template](https://github.com/angineering/FullStackTemplate).

 ## Walkthrough